actiontech/dble/README.md

 ## History
-DBLE is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
+dble is based on [MyCat](https://github.com/MyCATApache/Mycat-Server).
 First we should thanks to MyCat's contributors.

 For us, focus on MySQL is a better choice.
 So we cancelled the support for other databases, deeply improved/optimized its behavior on compatibility, complex query and distributed transaction.
 And of course, fixed lots of bugs.